-Breast cancer occurs when the DNA in the breast cells is changed, disabling specific functions that control cell growth and division.
+Breast cancer causes occurs when the DNA in the breast cells is changed, disabling specific functions that control cell growth and division.
 In many cases, these mutated cells die or attacked by the immune system.
 But some cells escape from the immune system and grow unrestricted, forming a tumor in the breast.

 What Are The Breast Cancer Causes?